Matrix Decomposition-Based Approach to Estimate the STARTS Model: Simulation

 Following Siepe et al.\ (2024), here we summarize the computational aspects of the simulation study in greater detail.
 All analyses were executed on a system running Windows 10 x64 (build 19045), using \texttt{R} Version 4.5.1 on the x86$\_$64-w64-mingw32/x64 platform with packages: the \texttt{lavaan} and \texttt{blavaan} packages to fit structures implied by the STARTS model, the rnorm( ) function included in the stats package (Version 4.5.1; R Core Team) to generate data, the eigen( ) function included in the base package (Version 4.5.1; R Core Team) for eigen-decomposition, the rstan package (Version 2.32.7; Stan Development Team, 2024) for Bayesian estimation via HMC, and the ggplot2 package (Version 4.0.0; Wickham, 2016) to create visualizations.
-A full \texttt{sessionInfo()} output with additional computational details, and all code is available at the Open Science Framework (https://osf.io/**authorsname**/).
+ChatGPT (GPT-5.5) was used to assist in developing some of the helper functions in the simulation code.
+A full \texttt{sessionInfo()} output with additional computational details, and all code is available at the Open Science Framework (\url{https://osf.io/4ungy/overview?view_only=7fa8a1ceb55c4fa6828e2f2dcef8beaf}).